joshallenit/gh-stacked-diff/README.md

 ## Working with Pull Requests

+- gitlog: Abbreviate git log that only shows what has changed, useful for copying commit hashes.
 - git-newpr: Create a new PR with a cherry-pick of the given commit hash
 - git-updatepr: Add the topmost commit to the PR with the given commit hash
-- gitlog: Abbreviate git log that only shows what has changed, useful for copying commit hashes.
+- git-reset-main: Reset the main branch with the squashed contents of the given commits associated branch.

 ## Working with these scripts